1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1952-D Large D FS-501

-The 1952-D Large D FS-501 represents one of the most dramatic mint mark varieties in the Washington quarter series.
-This variety features a noticeably oversized “D” mint mark, approximately 20% larger than standard, resulting from punch selection at the Denver Mint.
-The enlarged mint mark is immediately visible to the naked eye, making it one of the easiest varieties for collectors to identify.
+The 1952-D Large D FS-501 is one of the most visually dramatic mint mark varieties in the entire Washington quarter series.
+The “D” punch used on this die is approximately 20% larger than standard, and the size difference is visible without magnification — making it one of the easiest varieties for beginning collectors to identify.

 1952-D Large D FS-501 Quarter Price/Grade Chart